 School Board members and candidates will report the following transactions if they occurred during the previous calendar year.
-If no such transactions occurred, the Board member or candidate will not file.
+If no such transactions occurred, the Board member or candidate will still file, but will mark the items as not applicable.

 - 1. Each transaction in excess of \$500 per year between the District and the individual or any person related within the first degree by consanguinity or affinity to the individual.
 The statement does not need to include compensation received as an employee or payment of any tax, fee or penalty due the District and other transfers for no consideration to the District.
-The statement will include the dates and identities of the parties in the transaction. - (1) "First degree of consanguinity or affinity" includes parents, spouse or children by virtue of a blood relationship or marriage. - 2.
+The statement will include the dates and identities of the parties in the transaction. - 2.
+"First degree of consanguinity or affinity" includes parents, spouse or children by virtue of a blood relationship or marriage. - 3.
 Each transaction in excess of \$500 between the District and any business entity in which the individual has a substantial interest.
 The statement does not need to include any payment of tax, fee or penalty due the District or payment for providing utility service to the District and other transfers for no consideration to the District.
 The statement will include the dates and identities of the parties in the transactions.